 The Hebrew word for ‘morning star’ in Isaiah is helel and means ‘shining one.’
 The prophet Isaiah calls angelic being a “morning star, son of the dawn.”
 Before his fall from heaven, the ‘Shining One’ was one of the guarding k’ruvim (cherubim).
 He had a heavenly worship career playing drums and wind instruments around the throne of Elohim.
 Eventually the ‘son of dawn’ became so prideful that he sought a throne above yod-hey-vav-hey.
 The prophet Isaiah compares him to the King of Babylon who conquered nations, and describes how the ‘shining one’s’ brightness faded into the darkness of Sh’eol with his rebellion.
 In Isaiah there is no definite article in front of ‘morning star’ or ‘son of the dawn’ implying that this fallen angel is ‘a’ morning star among many, but not ‘the’ morning star.

 Though both Yeshua and the Shining One are called ‘morning stars,’ they are not the same nor are they opposites.
 Though both are compared to lions, they exude different characteristics.
-The Shining Fallen One’ is compared to a roaring lion that seeks to devour Elohim’s people; Yeshua is compared to the regal and powerful Lion of Judah that fights to save his people.
+The Shining Fallen One is compared to a roaring lion that seeks to devour Elohim’s people; Yeshua is compared to the regal and powerful Lion of Judah that fights to save His people.
 The Greek word for ‘morning star’ is aster and refers to a created star.
 The Shining Fallen One is just one of many created ‘morning stars’ while Yeshua is not a created being, but begotten of the Father.
-According to Revelation 22:15 is Yeshua is The Bright Morning Star with the definite article.
+According to Revelation 22:15, Yeshua is The Bright Morning Star with the definite article.

 According to Kefa (Peter), the prophetic Word of Messiah is like a “light shining in the dark”.
 It is important to pay attention to prophecies until they come to pass as the first light in the sky –– when Yeshua appears “and the Morning Star rises in your heart” (2 Peter 1:19).
-Those in Thyatira who overcome ‘a’ morning star’ will be rewarded with The Morning Star –– Yeshua.
+Those in Thyatira who overcome ‘a morning star’ who espouses false teachings and moral compromise will be rewarded with The Morning Star –– Yeshua.

 “Those [in Thyatira] who have ears, let them hear what the Spirit, Ruach haKodesh [the holy wind] is saying to the Messianic community ….”

-Yeshua spoke all of his parables before the Feast of Weeks or Shavuot when the ‘holy wind’ was poured out and the new covenant was instituted (Acts 2:2).
+Yeshua spoke all of his parables before the Feast of Weeks or Shavuot when the ‘holy wind’ was poured out (Acts 2:2).
 With the arrival of the new covenant, men and women who obey the message of Yeshua are given new hearts and a renewed spirit.
-The Ruach haKodesh gives them ‘ears to hear what the Spirit is saying’ so they
+The Ruach haKodesh gives them “ears to hear what the Spirit is saying” so they can obey His voice.